TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

        ]

-Once you've created a feature, you can load it into the ASLM software using these steps:
+Once you've created a feature, you can load it into the Navigate software using these steps:

-2. Open ASLM.
+2. Open Navigate.
-3. Navigate to the `Features` menu.
+3. Go to the `Features` menu.

 .. image:: images/step_1.png